-In the Cannabis Act, “cannabis” is defined as a cannabis plant or any substance that contains a cannabis plant.
+The law defines “cannabis” as the plant itself or anything you consume that’s made from it.
 The legal limit of 30 grams is for dried cannabis.
 One (1) gram of dried cannabis is equal to:

 - 5 grams of fresh cannabis